Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Aperiodic event-triggered robust control

-The condition~\eqref{eq.triggering} is slightly more generalized than the one proposed in~\cite{heemels2013periodic} in a way that it also supports constant thresholds; note that the information vector~$v(t_j,t_s)$ is augmented by a constant $1$.
-In view of \eqref{eq.triggering}, at time~$t_s$ if the condition holds, then the input value is updated and the corresponding index is updated (i.e., $j = s$).
-In case~\eqref{eq.triggering} does not hold, the control inputs remains unchanged till {at least} time~$t_{s+1}$.
-This procedure is summarized in Algorithm~\ref{alg.trigger}.
+The condition~\eqref{eq.triggering} is slightly more generalized than the one proposed in~\cite{heemels2013periodic} in a way that it also supports constant thresholds.
+Note that the information vector~$v(t_j,t_s)$ is augmented by a constant $1$.
+If~\eqref{eq.triggering} holds, the control input is updated: we set $j=s$ and find $u(t_j)=u(t_s)$ from~\eqref{eq.emulation-u}.
+In the case that \eqref{eq.triggering} does not hold, the control input remains unchanged till {at least} time~$t_{s+1}$. {This procedure is summarized in Algorithm~\ref{alg.trigger}. }